 A good crossword puzzle solver doesn't necessarily know all the answers but what she/he does know are the following tips and tricks.
-These ten tips will improve your crossword puzzle solving skills.
-Whether you're a novice or a puzzle solver wishing to improve, these tips and techniques will have you solving crosswords faster and more efficiently.
+These 10 tips will improve your crossword puzzle solving skills.
+Whether you're a novice or a puzzle solver wishing to improve, these techniques will have you solving crosswords faster and more efficiently.

 01 of 10